 Most women have a sexual problem at one time or another.
 For some women, the problem is long-term.

-Surveys of the general population in the United States found that many women occasionally have sexual problems and worries.
-These may include:2
+Many women occasionally have sexual problems and worries.
+These may include:

 Call a doctor for immediate care if you have sudden, severe pelvic pain.